Logotype for Tupy S.A.

 Executive summary

-• Achieved record adjusted EBIT/EBITDA of BRL 395 million in 2Q24, up 19% year-over-year, with margin rising to 14.1% despite a 5% revenue decline to BRL 2.8 billion, driven by lower demand in the U.S. and Europe but without loss of market share.
+• Achieved record Adjusted EBITDA of R$395 million in 2Q24, up 19% year-over-year, with margin rising to 14.1% from 11.2%, despite a 5% revenue decline to R$2.8 billion due to lower demand in key export markets and market slowdown.

-• Strong operational cash generation reached BRL 413 million, the best Q2 performance in company history, supported by cost reductions, efficiency gains, and working capital management.
+• Operating cash generation reached R$413 million, the highest for a second quarter, driven by cost reductions, operational efficiency, and working capital management.

-• Strategic acquisitions, new contracts in Brazilian agriculture, aftermarket, and energy & decarbonization segments contributed to margin growth and future revenue.
+• Strategic acquisitions, cost reductions, and new contracts in Brazilian agriculture, aftermarket, and energy & decarbonization contributed to margin growth and efficiency gains.

-• Investments in research, new business, and decarbonization projects are positioning the company for future growth.
+• Investments in research, new business, and decarbonization projects, including bioplant initiatives, are positioning the company for future growth.

 Financial highlights

-• Net profit was BRL 18 million, impacted by exchange rate hedging losses.
+• Net income was R$18 million, impacted by a R$168 million negative mark-to-market effect from exchange rate hedging.

 Outlook and guidance

-• Domestic heavy vehicle production is recovering, with truck output up 41% YTD, though still below 2021-2022 levels.
+• Domestic heavy vehicle production is recovering, with truck output up 41% YTD, though still below 2021-2022 levels; North America and Europe face declines but some recovery is expected in 2025.

-• New contracts and bioplant projects are expected to drive higher margins and revenue from 2025 onward.
+• Growth expected from new contracts in automotive, energy, and bioplant projects, with higher margins and revenue anticipated from 2025 onward.

 • Management expects sustainable profit margins of 14-15% in the coming years, with potential for further improvement.